-The i-brainmap™ is a bottom-up-inside-out model.
+The I-brainmap™ is a bottom-up-inside-out model.
 It starts at the bottom by firstly describing the common ways brain overwhelm is experienced, from the inside.
 Next it explains, using relevant brain-science, how and why the brain functions in this way.
-The i-brainmap™ then outlines how to change the (SoS) brain using mindfulness-based techniques that you can use when you experience lower brain activation.
+The I-brainmap™ then outlines how to change the (SoS) brain using mindfulness-based techniques that you can use when you experience lower brain activation.

+Our big brain is exquisitely useful in the classroom or managing complex maths equations, but it doesn’t know much about emotional or lower brain (grey) matters.
 The i-brainmap™ maps the experience of the brain-body-mind dynamic of distress and the process of integration.
 It assumes the brain can change itself.
 The challenge is showing the brain how to do that and what inhibits it.
 Often the greatest challenge is our intellect and cognitive function – our big brain.

-The i-brain map explains all this to the brain and how to work from bottom up at the time the distress is happening.
+The I-brainmap explains all this to the brain and how to work from bottom up at the time the distress is happening.
 Until we engage the whole brain we are working from fragmented maps and stories and the brain is unable to make the required connections for integration to occur.

-The i-brainmap™ was developed over more than seven years in clinical practice.
+The I-brainmap™ was developed over more than seven years in clinical practice.

 In the beginning, as I explained to people what I knew about how the brain behaves and why it gets stuck on stress or overwhelming experiences of the past, I was preparing clients for therapy.
 But I found as I explained what was happening in the brain people reported change before we began “treatment.”

 Meet your brain as you’ve never encountered it before.

 In this lively and imaginative book, psychologist Rita McInnes invites your curious brain to join her and other characters in dialogue to uncover the experience of brain change in the everyday.